samerwh/Kinematic-Linkage-Animation/README.md

 # Kinematics

-MATLAB script to plot a kinematic linkage system
+DoubleSliderCrank.m plots a short animation of a kinematic system which consists of two Slider-Crank linkages that share the same crank.